edwinnglabs/karpiu/README.md

 # Karpiu

-**Karpiu** is a package designed for marketing mix modeling by calling [Orbit](https://github.com/uber/orbit) from the backend.
+**Karpiu** is a package designed for Marketing Mix Modeling (MMM) by calling [Orbit](https://github.com/uber/orbit) from the backend.
 Karpiu is still in its beta version.
 Please use it at your own risk.

+# Documentation

+For usage in details, users can refer to this [documentation](http://edwinng.com/karpiu/).

 # Installation